01 of 11

 Minimal Pedestal Sink in a Yellow Bathroom

-This quirky yellow bathroom by Martha O'Hara Interiors features a clean, minimal pedestal sink to keep the visual punch from the wallpaper and mirror at their max.
+This quirky yellow bathroom by Martha O'Hara Interiors features a clean, minimal pedestal sink to balance out the visual punch from the statement-making wallpaper and mirror.

 The sink hardware has simple, clean lines that fit those of the sink perfectly: right angles and curved sides balance each other and bring the contemporary style to life.Continue to 8 of 11 below.